mortenson/midi-tape/README.md

 - The tape runs at a resolution of 24 PPQ.
 Higher PPQ values make the tape run inconsistently.
 - Replacing is destructive (just like a real tape) - use it wisely!
+- You will have to manage MIDI input delays yourself - for Linux, try installing a package like Ubuntu's `linux-lowlatency`.
+For Windows, try using ASIO4All Driver.

 ## Development